Hinder: Extreme Behavior and Take It to the Limit: 2005–2009

-After the release of Far from Close, Hinder was offered record deals by Atlantic Records, Roadrunner Records, and Universal Records, eventually signing with Universal Records in 2005; later that year, their major-label debut album, Extreme Behavior, was released.
-The album was produced by Brian Howes, who, along with Cody Hanson and Austin Winkler, wrote most of the material on the album.
+After the release of Far from Close, Hinder was offered record deals by Atlantic Records, Roadrunner Records, and Universal Records, eventually signing with Universal Records in 2005.
+Later that year, their major-label debut album, Extreme Behavior, was released.
+It was produced by Brian Howes, who, along with Cody Hanson and Austin Winkler, wrote most of the material on the album.
 The album was engineered by Mike Fraser and Jay Van Poederooyen.
-The album reached triple-platinum certification for sales.
+The album reached triple-platinum, indicating sales of over 3 million units in the U.S.

 Hinder toured and released singles in support of their first album.
-Hinder's debut single, "Get Stoned", was released in October 2005.
-The band's second single, "Lips of an Angel", entered charts in the US, Canada, Australia, New Zealand, and Singapore; the song lasted for 41 weeks in the New Zealand charts, two weeks of which were spent at the number one spot.
-The band's third single, "How Long", was released in September 2006 and appeared at number six on the US Billboard Hot Mainstream Rock Tracks chart.
+The group's debut single, "Get Stoned", was released in October 2005.
+The second single, "Lips of an Angel", entered charts in the U.S., Canada, Australia, New Zealand, and Singapore; the song lasted for 41 weeks in the New Zealand charts, two weeks of which were spent at the number one spot.
+The band's third single, "How Long", was released in September 2006 and appeared at number six on the U.S. Billboard Hot Mainstream Rock Tracks chart.
 Their second song to be released in New Zealand was "Better Than Me", which spent three weeks on the New Zealand charts, peaking at number 16.
 In 2007, Hinder was inducted into the Oklahoma Music Hall of Fame, and in October of the same year, the band released their limited edition CD/DVD of Extreme Behavior entitled You Can't Make This S**t Up.